azaj01/pipelex/docs/index.md

 # Windows CMD
 set PIPELEX_INFERENCE_API_KEY=###

+# Note: of course, Pipelex automatically loads environment variables from `.env` files, that works too.
 ```

+**Where to get an API key:**

+- The `PIPELEX_INFERENCE_API_KEY` key provides access to all the AI models.
+To get your key, join our Discord community: [https://go.pipelex.com/discord](https://go.pipelex.com/discord), then request your **free API key** (no credit card required, limited time offer) in the [🔑・free-api-key](https://discord.com/channels/1369447918955921449/1418228010431025233) channel.
-**Where to get an API key:** The `PIPELEX_INFERENCE_API_KEY` key provides access to all the AI models, you can get a free key from [our Discord](https://go.pipelex.com/discord).
-You can also use another AI routing service like [BlackBox AI](https://docs.blackbox.ai/), or bring your own API keys (OpenAI, Anthropic, Google, etc.), or run local AI (no key needed).
+- You can also use other AI routing services like [BlackBox AI](https://docs.blackbox.ai/), or you can bring your own API keys (OpenAI, Anthropic, Google, Mistral,etc.), or run local AI (no key needed).
 See [Configure AI Providers](pages/setup/configure-ai-providers.md) for details.
 If you are using non-standard APIs, that's OK too, don't hesitate to join our [Discord](https://go.pipelex.com/discord) for guidance.

 ## Generate your first pipe